 The colleges will provide details of what modules they can offer together with further details of the content of each module and the expected outcomes.
-Nationally recognised Preachers and Pastors will also have to undergo child protection training and this will be provided by the colleges or associations.

 How will I study?

 Each of our Colleges is delivering training in the way that best suits both the College and the participants.
 So it may take place on Saturdays, for example, or on weekday evenings, and some Colleges also offer distance learning.
 Whichever College you approach, you can expect twelve hours of teaching for each module.